Silk Road Film Festival 2015 Honours Special Lifetime Achievement Award to Master Cinematographer Vittorio Storaro.

 Storaro is the youngest person to receive the American Society of Cinematographer’s Lifetime Achievement Award, and only the second recipient after Sven Nykvist not to be a U.S. citizen.

-Silk Road Film Festival 2014 Honors Special Lifetime Achievement Award to Master Iranian Cinematographer.
+Silk Road Film Festival 2014 Honours Special Lifetime Achievement Award to Master Iranian Cinematographer.

 Kalari directorial debut is The Cloud and the Rising Sun (1997) on which he was also the writer and cinematographer.
 It was screened at Montreal and Chicago Film Festivals and won the Best Film award at Argentina Mardel Plata Film Festival.